-While it is possible to convert alternative formats into XML, there can be technical challenges to doing so in practice.
+While it is possible to convert alternative formats into XML, there can be technical challenges in doing so in practice.
 Moreover, there are validation checks built into the CbC XML schema to ensure that all required fields are completed and that the correct formatting is used.
-These validation checks do not exist in other formats, so there is also the risk that the CbC Reports received in other formats may be incomplete or incorrectly formatted.
+These validation checks do not exist in other formats, so there is also the risk that the CbC Reports received are incomplete or incorrectly formatted.

 Filing formats of CbC Reports vary across jurisdictions.
-While some countries require all CbC Reports to be submitted in XML (either OECD CbC XML schema or self-developed domestic reporting XML format), other countries allow filing in other forms.
+While some countries require all CbC Reports to be submitted in XML (either OECD CbC XML schema or self-developed domestic reporting XML format)67, other countries allow the filling in other forms.
 A few examples are listed below: